mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 #### Music-Maker

 You are in sync with the music of the wilds, allowing you to direct nature's song into musical instruments.
-You gain Proficiency with an instrument and a tool of your choice capable of crafting that instrument (Leatherworker's Tools, Potter's Tools, or Woodworker's Tools might be suitable choices).
-You can use an instrument in which you are Proficient as a Spellcasting Focus for your Ranger spells.
+You gain Proficiency with an instrument and a tool of your choice capable of crafting that instrument (Leatherworker's Tools, Potter's Tools, or Woodworker's Tools might be suitable choices), amd you can use a Musical Instrument as a Spellcasting Focus for your Ranger spells.

 Additionally, as part of a Short Rest, you can use tools and expend a level 1+ spell slot to craft a special magic item known as an **[Instrument of the Wild](ch-6-rhythmancy-magic-items.md#instrument-of-the-wild)** and imbue it with a Ranger or Rhythmancy spell you have prepared, which is added to the instrument's list of imbued spells.
 You can make any type of instrument you like using this feature, as long as your tools are capable of crafting the instrument and you have Proficiency in the tools.
 The design of the instrument is up to you; for example, you might carve a bone from an animal you hunted to make an ocarina.
 When you finish crafting the instrument, you can optionally immediately Attune to it, which doesn't count against the number of magic items you can be Attuned to at once.
 You can also gift your instrument to other creatures.